 Lastly, the difficulty in building a new clinic in Bakersfield suggests that the federal government's process for awarding contracts is liable to inefficiency and abuse.
 I hope my testimony today has shined a light on one part of this larger problem and will inspire future action.
 I look forward to working with Chairman Takano, Ranking Member Roe, and all Committee Members to ensure that the Bakersfield clinic comes to fruition and that other veteran populations are not impacted by this broader systemic problem.
-Our goal must be a contracting process that is efficient, transparent, and accountable.
+However we respond, our goal should be a contracting process that is efficient, transparent, and accountable.
 Above all else, it must not forget the needs of the American people, which it is meant to serve.